Consensus-Based Optimization Methods Converge Globally: Blueprints for the analysis of CBO methods

 Therefore, $\rho_0$ needs to be increasingly concentrated as $\alpha$ increases, and should ideally be supported on sets where $\CE(v) \approx \minobj$.
-Designing such a distribution $\rho_0$ in practice seems impossible in the absence of a good initial guess for the global minimizer $\globmin$.
+Designing such distribution $\rho_0$ in practice seems impossible in the absence of a good initial guess for $\globmin$.
 In particular, we cannot expect \eqref{eq:localization_carrillo} to hold for generic choices such as a uniform distribution on a compact set.

 We add that the works \cite{ha2020convergenceHD,ha2021convergence} conduct a similarly flavored analysis for the fully time-discretized microscopic system~\eqref{eq:dyn_micro_discrete}, with some differences in the details.
-They first show an exponentially decaying variance under mild assumptions about $\lambda$ and $\sigma$, but provided that the same Brownian motion is used for all agents, i.e., {$(B_{k\Delta t}^i)_{k=1,\dots,K} = (B_{k\Delta t})_{k=1,\dots,K}$ for all $i = 1,\dots,N$.} Such a choice leads to a less explorative dynamics, but it simplifies the consensus formation analysis.
+They first show an exponentially decaying variance under mild assumptions about $\lambda$ and $\sigma$, but provided that the same Brownian motion is used for all agents, i.e., $(B_{k\Delta t}^i)_{k=1,\dots,K} = (B_{k\Delta t})_{k=1,\dots,K}$ for all $i = 1,\dots,N$.
+Such a choice leads to a less explorative dynamics, but it simplifies the consensus formation analysis.
 For proving $\CE(\widetilde v) \approx \minobj$ however, the authors again require an initial configuration $\rho_0$ that satisfies a technical concentration condition like \eqref{eq:aux_laplace_principle}, see for instance \cite[Remark~3.1]{ha2021convergence}.

-\subsection{Alternative approach: CBO minimizes the squared distance to $\globmin$}
+\subsection{Alternative approach: CBO minimizes the squared distance to~$\globmin$}

-The variance-based analysis approach in Section~\ref{subsec:variance_based_analysis} has two drawbacks.
-Firstly, the analysis seems motivated by the technical expectation that the variance must vanish if the CBO method reaches \emph{any} consensus, which unfortunately does not shed light on the internal CBO mechanisms that lead to a successive minimization of the objective $\CE$.
-Secondly, technical conditions such as \eqref{eq:localization_carrillo}, which severely restrict the initial configuration $\rho_0$, are undesirable because they suggest that CBO methods are only successful if we have an informative initial guess for the global minimizer $\globmin$.

-{To remedy these issues, let us now sketch and motivate an alternative proof idea.
-By averaging out the randomness associated with different realizations of Brownian motion paths, the macroscopic time-continuous SDE~\eqref{eq:dyn_macro}, in the case $H\equiv 1$, reads
+The approach described in the previous section might suggest that CBO only converges locally, which is in fact not what is observed in practice.
+Instead, global optimization is actually expected.
+To remedy the locality requirements of the variance-based analysis, let us now sketch and motivate an alternative proof idea.
+By averaging out the randomness associated with different realizations of Brownian motion paths, the macroscopic time-continuous SDE~\eqref{eq:dyn_macro}, in the case $H\equiv 1$, becomes

 Furthermore, if $\CE$ is locally Lipschitz continuous and satisfies the coercivity condition